jameshughes89/cs2XX-ComputerArchitecture/site/topics/transistors-gates/gates.rst

 .. admonition:: Activity

-    How would one configure the schematic for NOT if using a P-channel MOSFET instead of a N-channel like above?
+    How would one configure the schematic for :math:`not` if using a P-channel MOSFET instead of a N-channel like above?